18 Best Edge Computing Companies In 2025

 • Modular architecture for greater flexibility in deployments

-• Extend applications with additional sensors types and cloud systems
+• Extend applications with additional sensor types and cloud systems

 The company is the Premier Member of the Intel IoT Solutions Alliance.
-It actively participates in many standards organizations and interoperability initiatives, such as Open Compute Project, Standardization Group for Embedded Technologies, and PCI Industrial Computer Manufacturers Group.
+It actively participates in many standards organizations and interoperability initiatives, such as the Open Compute Project, the Standardization Group for Embedded Technologies, and the PCI Industrial Computer Manufacturers Group.

 2. Akamai